Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 580 3GB should be a little bit faster than the Radeon R9 380 2G overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB should be 5% quicker than the Radeon R9 380 2G overall, due to its higher bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison